 Dr. Bossé and his team use modern genomic approaches to understand the molecular basis of heart and lung diseases.
 They collaborate with colleagues to set up and manage collections of samples (DNA, heart and lung tissues) as broad and diverse as possible to meet requirements of genomic research.
 With these resources, they develop projects to fulfill needs in the diagnosis and treatment of diseases and ensure the implementation of new genomic knowledges in clinical settings.
 The main objective of his laboratory is to carry out genomic research in heart and respiratory diseases and to convert scientific discoveries into new clinical applications to customize the care and treatment of patients affected.

 Chairholder of the Knowledge Transfer, Training and Prevention Chair on Respiratory and Cardiovascular Health

 Cardiopulmonary diseases affect a very large proportion of the population.
 The objective of this Chair is to reduce the human and socioeconomic burdens of these diseases by assessing new knowledge transfer methods for the benefit of health professionals, patients and other stakeholders.
 Supported by Dr. Paul Poirier and Dr. Sébastien Bergeron for the cardiovascular component, and aided by numerous local, national and international partnerships, Dr. Boulet has forged a research program focusing on the development of educational materials, tools for medical practitioners and educators, along with a research and communications program on cardiopulmonary disease risk factors.

-Chairholder of the International Research Chair on Cardiometabolic Risk
+Chairholder of the International Chair on Cardiometabolic Risk

-Chairholder of the Research Chair and Innovation in Cardiovascular Imaging
+Chairholder of the Chair of Research and Innovation in Cardiovascular Imaging

 Chairholder of the GSK–CIHR Research Chair on Chronic Inflammatory Diseases of the Airways